ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 enablers, and features.

-System-level tests are to be designed, implemented and maintained by **groups of testers belonging to different teams**, as opposed by a dedicated group or team.
-Testers should come from the teams that contributed one or more components making up the system.
+System-level tests are to be designed, implemented and maintained by development teams and/or groups of testers belonging to different teams.
+In the latter case, testers should come from the teams that contributed one or more components making up the system.

-The **product owner** of the System Team or a **feature owner** might act as a coordinator of the development.
+The **product owner of the System Team** or a **feature/capability owner** might act as a coordinator of the development.

 Malfunctions in the testware implementing system-level tests should be treated as